ajpieroni/chatmedea/README.md

 The ChatMedea  interface is built using JavaScript and incorporates HTML and CSS for the creation of an interactive frontend.
 The core functionality of Chat Medea is powered by the fine-tuned Diablo GPT model, which enables engaging and context-aware conversations based on the content from Euripides' Medea.

 The model used in this project has been fine-tuned by myself using a parsed dataset of Euripides' Medea, from [Ian Johnston](https://www.google.com/search?q=medea+full+text&oq=medea+full+text&sourceid=chrome&ie=UTF-8).
 The data was processed to train the model and enable it to generate responses in a conversational manner.
+A link to the model repository on HuggingFace can be found [here](https://huggingface.co/ajpieroni/DiabloGPT-medium-medea?text=Hi.)

 ## Features